Keynotes • May 23, 2018

 So persistence, but wise persistence, right?
 So, persistence on a goal that you don’t give up on just because it’s hard, but obviously with the perspective that this is the right goal and the right path; it’s just difficult and painful and you have to get through that pain period.

-So the [INAUDIBLE 00:15:39] exiles, and how they interact, and then I’ll get into the process of unburdening in more detail because that’s the required step for the true self to take charge, and then I’ll do a quick synopsis of everything.
+So the manager parts, firefighter parts, and exiles, and how they interact, and then I’ll get into the process of unburdening in more detail because that’s the required step for the True Self to take charge, and then I’ll do a quick synopsis of everything.
 And then I’ll look at a case study example to illustrate how all of this more abstract theory would work in daily life.

 Okay so for the first major category is the manager category, the manager parts.
 Alright, manager parts require enormous amounts of energy to keep the system, the self-system under control.
 So what they do is, these manager parts create obsessions, or distractions, or they deny reality all together, including creating obsessions or distractions around sex, or self-loathing, or self-cutting.